fshsrobotics/fshsrobotics.github.io/content/pages/c-course/Sensors and Motors.md

 {
     int lr,lg,lb; // create the variables

-    while (true) {
+    // Repeatedly do what is in the brackets while (true) {
         // Like scanf, input colour intensities into variables getColorRawRGB(sensorLeft, lr, lg, lb);